JecaTosovic/WaterNetworkAnalysis/docs/source/installation.rst

 Troubleshooting
 ---------------

-- If you encounter any issues, ensure you're using the correct Python version and that all packages are installed with their specified versions.
+If you encounter any issues, ensure you're using the correct Python version and that all packages are installed with their specified versions.

-- For further assistance, refer to the official documentation or contact the support team.

 Known Issues with dependencies
 ------------------------------